Are humans good or evil by nature?

 Two: Humans are good by nature with qualification.

 Four: Humans are evil by nature with qualification.

 They are doing a great job, and I have really enjoyed reading their arguments for their position.
 I have been thinking for the last couple of days that I wanted to write a post about this topic, and so I shall.
 I would like to explain my take.

 Augustine was a wild child in his youth and young adulthood, the exploits of which he chronicles in his autobiography Confessions.
 One of the famous lines from that book is, “Lord, make me chaste—but not yet.”
-Because of the Confessions and some of his other writings, Augustine has often credited with the development of the idea of the idea of original sin that is prevalent in much of Western Christian theology.
+Because of the Confessions and some of his other writings, Augustine has often credited with the development of the idea of the idea of original sin.
+This concept is prevalent in much of Western Christian theology.

 Photo by Luca Anasta, Courtesy of Unsplash

-The concept of original sin is nuanced, even in the work of Augustine, and it is important to note that the idea of original sin is viewed differently by various denominations and branches of Christianity.
+The concept of original sin is nuanced, even in the work of Augustine.
+It is also important to note that the idea of original sin is viewed differently by various denominations and branches of Christianity.

-But some people who place a lot of emphasis on original sin use it to suggest that human nature is naturally corrupt and evil and to be viewed with constant suspicion.
+But some people who place a lot of emphasis on original sin suggest that human nature is naturally corrupt and evil.
+They suggest that we should always view it with constant suspicion.
 Such folks also often suggest that God is in a constant state of anger towards us.
 Through my time in various religious circles, I have heard a lot about this doctrine and about Augustine’s connection with it.

 In this book, one of Augustine’s main goals is to explain how a perfect God could create a world in which sin existed.